- 999999999 Live

 Where will The Crave Festival be held?

-The Crave Festival’s main event is at the Zuiderpark in The Hague on Saturday, June 4th.
+The Crave Festival’s main event will be held at the Zuiderpark in The Hague on Saturday, June 3rd.
 The Address is: Mr P D Fortuynweg 79, 2533SP Den Haag.

 What is the minimum age to enter the festival?

 The minimum age is 18.
-Always bring an official photo ID like an ID-card or drivers licence, we do not accept copies of documents.
-If there is any doubt about your age the security at the door can deny entry.
+Please make sure to bring official identification, (ID-card, passport or driver’s license) as The Crave Festival does not accept copies or pictures of documents.
+If there is any doubt about your age the security can deny entry at the entrances..

-Can I pay with cash at The Crave?
+Can I pay with cash at The Crave Festival?

-Both cash and card will be accepted at The Crave.
+Both cash and card will be accepted at The Crave Festival.

 Food & Drinks